zoubingwu/sql-cheatsheet/SQL.md

-# SQL Basic Cheat Sheet
+# SQL Basics Cheat Sheet

 **SQL**, or _Structured Query Language_,is a language to talk to databases.
 It allows you to select specific data and to build complex reports.
 Today, SQL is a